40 Best Things to Do on Hawaiʻi Island (The Big Island)

 23. Circle-the-Island Helicopter Tour

-These tours will always be the most expensive, but that comes with spending the longest amount of time in the air!
+That said, it’s important to be aware that helicopter tours specializing in circling the island will always be the most expensive options, but the benefit is that they spend the longest amount of time in the air!

 24. South Point (Southernmost U.S. Point)